Being Afraid of a Never-Changing God

 Not only is this philosophy contrary to the Gospel, but it is contrary to logic itself.
 Why?
 Because God still had what we could consider “harsh” times even in the new covenant.
 For instance: Hell, allowing Christians heads to be cut off in persecution, the death of Ananias and Sapphira in Acts 5.
 God is really the same yesterday, today, and forever.
 Sure, there are specific contexts to these events, but still!
 Should we be afraid of this “never-changing” God?
 The Bible tells us to fear God over and over.
 What does this mean?
 Should we be concerned?

 “But Jesse, What about Ecclesiastes 12?
-Solomon says that the ‘whole duty of man is to dear God and keep His commands.’”
+Solomon says that the ‘whole duty of man is to fear God and keep His commands.’”
 First, the word “duty” was added.
 It is not in most of the original Hebrew writings.
-So, it should be read, “the Whole of man is to fear God and keep His commands.”
+So, it should be read, “the whole of man is to fear God and keep His commands.”
 In other words, “fearing God and keeping His commands” completes man.
 It fills the “eternity in our hearts” (Ecc.
 3:11).
 Now one must define what “fear God and keep His commands” means!
-We know that Jesus said (and most all of the apostles echoed this in their writings) that love for God and Love for fellow man is the whole completion of the law and prophets.
+We know that Jesus said (and most all of the apostles echoed this in their writings) love for God and love for fellow man is the whole completion of the law and prophets.
 Every command hangs on love; even in the new covenant (1 Jhn.
 3:23).
-We already know both in old and new testaments that God doesn’t want us to be afraid of Him (Ex.
+We now know that in both the old and new testaments God says He doesn’t want us to be afraid of Him (Ex.
 20:20; 1 Jhn.
-4:18) so it must be more than that.
+4:18).
+So, “fear” in Ecc.
+12 must be more than that.
 Solomon is telling us that we are completed and made whole by loving God and His creation and being in awe of His wisdom and power.
-1 John 4:18 says that God is love and there is no fear in love because it casts out fear!
+In 1 John 4:18, John says that God is love and there is no fear in love because it casts out fear!
 God casts out fear!
 If you are being led by fear, you aren’t being led by God.
 Paul tells Timothy that God doesn’t give a Spirit of fear, but of power, love, and self-control.
-In Romans 8:15 Paul shouts out that we are sons of God, what can the world throw at us?
+In Romans 8:15, Paul shouts out that we are sons of God, what can the world throw at us?

 Could God destroy us?
 Sure!
 Has God done things that promote fright for those who don’t follow His will?
 Sure!
 Does God want us to be afraid of Him?
 NEVER!
 Only to fear Him! – Jesse